pipelight/normal.nixos/README.md

-# normal.nixos - A banal desktop configuration.
+# normal.nixos - A banal desktop config.

 A set of **nixos modules** which provide reasonable configuration for desktop.